semaphoreci/docs/docs/programming-languages/php.md

 ---
-description: This guide provides an explanation on how to configure PHP projects on Semaphore 2.0.
-It provides example projects as well that should help you get started.
+Description: This guide explains how to configure PHP projects on Semaphore 2.0.
 ---

 # PHP

 This guide covers configuring PHP projects on Semaphore.
-If you are new to Semaphore we recommend reading our
+If you are new to Semaphore we recommend taking our
 [Guided tour](https://docs.semaphoreci.com/guided-tour/getting-started/) first.

 ## Hello world